 Has remote working been good or bad for women?
 Discuss.

-Will hybrid working be a positive for women?
+Will women benefit from remote and hybrid working?
 Like most things these days, it’s impossible to tell.
 While reports warn of lack of visibility and the impact on promotion and pay, others talk about the wellbeing and work life balance bonus.
 The truth is the lack of visibility problem with home working is nothing new and the only way it will change is if it becomes more the norm and is not confined to just the people who need to do it – which tends to be the primary care givers, which tends to be women.
 The signs so far are good for the leading employers, but it’s far too early to tell how it’s all going to pan out.

 I was having a conversation with someone the other night and she said homeworking has been dire for women.
 It means they have to do all the care stuff and work and work long hours, often in insecure work such as freelancing and often for lower pay because they are supposed to be grateful for just being allowed to keep working.
 All of which I have most definitely seen.